 through some of these grand residences, help us to understand some

 of the fascinating artefacts still to be seen and explain how they

 changed the lives of those who lived there.

 Take a look at a slide show of our tour in the South West

 "Technology in the Country House"

-based on their research, will be published on August 28th by
+based on their research, has now been published by

 List price £60.00